 Once these interviews return to the recruiter, they can listen to them as if they were a podcast as they work on other tasks.
 So, not only does the recruiter finish the screening process faster, but they can also redirect attention elsewhere for a more efficient hiring process.

-If you would like to experience the power of on-demand phone interviews firsthand, start your pilot with Qualifi today.
+If you would like to experience the power of on-demand phone interviews firsthand, Schedule a demo of Qualifi today.